Morgantown Click to enlarge

 For the rest of us, we drive from our homes.
 Here is a sample list of travel times by car: Pittsburgh 1 ¼ hrs, Washington DC 3.5 hrs, Cincinnati 5.5 hrs, Syracuse 7 hrs, Northern New Jersey 7 hrs.

 This link has some good directions from the interstates.
 West Virginia offers a tremendous Football Game day environment.
 Since Morgantown is relatively small, the whole town is involved with the Mountaineers.
-It is very similar to how smaller cities within the SEC take to their teams.
+It is very similar to how Blacksburg, VA takes to the Hokies.

 From the Regional Research Institute: “WVU is easily Morgantown's leading employer.
 When school is in session, Morgantown's population jumps from 29,000 to 50,000.
 The city is located in the north central part of West Virginia, within 10 miles of the Pennsylvania border and 30 miles from Maryland.
 It stands near the corner of Interstates 68 and 79, but the more important intersection historically was the confluence of the Monongahela River and Decker's Creek.”